wso2-attic/ux-theme-wso2/README.md

 ```
 grunt
 ```
-to compile both source & docs
+to compile all + docs
 ```
-grunt all
+grunt full
 ```
 to compile only docs
 ```